rtoal/ple/clojure/README.md

 ./test.sh
 ```

+Run `test.ps1` in PowerShell.

 ## About Clojure

 Clojure is a dialect of Lisp that runs on the Java Virtual Machine.
 It was created by Rich Hickey and first released in 2007.
 Clojure is a general-purpose language that is particularly popular for data analysis and machine learning.
 Clojure is also a popular choice for web development, and is the implementation language for popular web frameworks like Compojure and Luminus.

 ## Clojure Resources

-Continue your study of Clojure via:
+Continue your study of Clojure with:

 - [Awesome Clojure](https://github.com/razum2um/awesome-clojure)
 - [Clojure Home](https://clojure.org/)